cap-js/cds-intellij/README.md

 | Windows | C:\Users\\<username\>\AppData\Local\Temp | %TEMP%                |                                    |
 | macOS   | n/a                                      | $TMPDIR               | node -e "console.log(os.tmpdir())" |
 | Linux   | /tmp                                     | $TMPDIR               | node -e "console.log(os.tmpdir())" |

+##### Local logging

+Alternatively, you can create a subfolder `.cds-lsp` in your workspace and restart the IDE.
+The LSP server will then write its logs to that folder instead of the system temporary directory.

+##### Log level

+To increase the verbosity of the LSP server logs, you can add the setting `CDS_LSP_TRACE_COMPONENTS=*:debug` to the environment variables for the LSP server by going to *File > Settings > Languages & Frameworks > CDS* in your IDE and adding it to the _Additional env for LSP server_ field (separate multiple entries with a semicolon).
+Restart the IDE to apply the changes.

+Note that for large projects, the LSP server may produce a lot of logs, which may negatively impact performance.
+Use this setting only for debugging purposes.

 ## Contributing